 For utility firms the challenge is not just to review, optimize and transform existing processes and business models.
-It is to find completely new ways to conduct their business across numerous areas and functions.
+It is to find completely new ways to conduct their business.

-Among the challenges facing the utilities industry overall (and making abstraction of regional differences):
+Among the (really many) challenges facing the utilities industry overall (and making abstraction of regional differences):

 - Heightened competition.
-As a result of some (recent) regulatory changes in several regions, competition has increased.
+Also, among others, as a result of some regulatory changes in several regions (but not just that), competition has increased.
 Furthermore, with so-called disruptive players entering (parts of) the utility industry, business models as such are under pressure, mainly from a digital customer experience perspective.

 - Macro-economic and geopolitical.
-We mentioned geopolitical before but there’s more.
 In recent years it has become clear that energy has become more than a weapon and is not just used as one but also the cause of many conflicts.
 Some of these recent conflicts are reshaping the way countries are sourcing their energy and reviewing existing dependencies while others forge partnerships challenging balances that have existed for a long time.

 - Technological challenges.
-As is often the case, digital technologies and evolutions are both challenge (e.g. demands of the digital consumer) as opportunity.
-We’ll tackle some of them below but it’s clear that Big Data (or smart/actionable data), the Internet of Things and content analytics (adding insight and action to the avalanche of unstructured data) are among them.
+As is often the case, digital technologies and evolutions are both a challenge (e.g. demands of the digital customer, need to be cyber resilient, need for an integrated risk management approach) and an opportunity.
+In the utility industry we tend to look at technology far more as an opportunity and enabler.
+We’ll tackle some of the technologies but it’s clear that big data, the Internet of Things, analytics (adding insight and action to the avalanche of unstructured data), and artificial intelligence are among them.

 The technology picture

-So, let’s immediately look at some of these technological evolutions playing a crucial part in the utilities industry.
+So, let’s look at some of the technological evolutions playing a crucial part in the utilities industry.

-- Big Data.
+- Big Data (advanced and predictive analytics but also data at the edge).
 Along with the rise of “smart devices” but also because of many other reasons, including the crucial role of data in an industry where data matters a lot from all perspectives, dealing with the amount of data generated and especially turning all this data into competitive benefits, gained efficiencies and customer-facing advantages is a key priority in utilities.
-Content analytics plays a key role here.

 Digital transformation across the utilities value chain